engineertree5/tree5_treehouse/docs/tweepy.md

 #RESPONSE
 <class 'tweepy.models.Status'>
 ```
+First we need to know what type of object we are dealing with here. so lets call the `type` method to get a better look at what we are dealing with.
 Ok, so we know the properties of `tweet` are the type of model class `<class 'tweepy.models.Status'>`.
 The model class defines our search response as a datastore entity.
 So we are going to look at the properties of the model class, `tweet`,  by using the [`vars([object])`](https://docs.python.org/2/library/functions.html#vars).
 This method will "Return the __dict__ attribute for a module, class, instance, or any other object with a __dict__ attribute."
 This means that the object model `tweet` datastore is defined by a dict.

 ```python
     search_for = "@MisterFili"